LeeVincent3231/Recipe-Recommender-System-With-Interface/README.md

 - **Data Cleaning & Preprocessing**: pandas, nltk (for lemmatization), regular expressions

 # Data Source
-I have included raw files in the repository.
 Below is a link to the original source of the datasets.

 **Link**: https://eightportions.com/datasets/Recipes/